Updated as part of an extension many years ago, the original kitchen in this Sunshine home needed an update.

 Closed off from the adjoining dining/living space, the kitchen felt disconnected from the main living areas in the home.

 Initial discussions with our client revealed that organisation was a major problem.

 They wanted a well organised space where they could easily entertain their children and grandkids who often gathered in their home.

 The brief was simple.
 Create an open plan kitchen with more bench space and storage.

-To achieve the brief, Mary Maksemos from Richmond Showroom, designed a “hidden pantry” with finger-pull handles and sliding concertina doors.
+To achieve the brief, our Richmond Showroom designer designed a “hidden pantry” with finger-pull handles and sliding concertina doors.
 This made access to the pantry easy and solved the client’s organisation needs.

 However, flow and functionality also needed to be improved.